When visualizing a new IoT application; carefully consider not what data flows you want, but what data flows your application needs to be successful.

 Data flows are one of the key constraints in the design of any IoT application.
 Data flows drive not just communications cost, but also indirectly control communication technology selection, power needs, and the actual paradigm of an application’s functionality.
 As you begin visualizing your new IoT application, think carefully about the data and communication patterns that support your planned features.

 IoT is a confluence of smart and connected in a remote device.
 I assume that if you’re reading this you have a “device” side and a “user” application side that you are thinking about connecting.
 Your devices could be in near proximity of your user, their home/office, or anywhere.
 The user application where the device data lands initially could be a smartphone, or in many cases a cloud platform.
 Throughout the discussion, chances are the connection will be over a wireless link.
-This is by far the predominant pattern for typical IoT (non-IIOT/non-manufacturing use cases).
+This is by far the predominant pattern for typical IoT (non-IIOT/non-manufacturing Applications).

 First, let’s differentiate between “data” and “data flows.